TBDMProject/SQL-PRESTO-TECH_1/README.md

   <img src="https://github.com/TBDMProject/SQL-PRESTO-TECH_1/blob/daniele-pelosi-images/jupyter_logo.png" alt="Alt text" title="Optional title" width="180" height="150">
 </p>

 The Jupyter Notebook App is a server-client application that allows editing and running notebook documents via a web browser.
 The Jupyter Notebook App can be executed on a local desktop requiring no internet access (as described in this document) or can be installed on a remote server and accessed through the internet.

 ## Prerequisites
-* `Ubuntu O.S. version 20.04`
+* `Ubuntu 20.04 LTS (Focal Fossa)`
 * `Java Runtime Environment(JRE), recommended OpenJDK 11`
-* `Docker installation`
+* `Docker`
-* `Python v.3`
+* `Python 3`
 * `git clone https://github.com/massimocallisto/iot-simulator.git`

 ## Installation and Configuration